Courtney Campbell (Hollyoaks): Motherhood

 Conachan warned that Courtney and Jesse's happiness would not last and that the "weird" relationship between Granny Campbell and Courtney would be further explored, adding, "We'll go down a much darker route from here on in.
 It's not happy families for any of them".
 The actress explained that Granny immediately "bombarding" Courtney with negative comments makes Courtney start doubting herself, and Conachan hinted that Granny has a hidden agenda to take the baby away.
 Her grandmother tries to manipulate Courtney into moving to Scotland with her, but when Courtney is "adamant" that she wants to stay in Hollyoaks, her grandmother tries to recruit Glenn into her "evil" scheme; however, he initially stands his ground and refuses, saying that Courtney is capable of looking after Iona.
 Granny then attempts to sabotage Courtney's "new-found happiness" by making her think that she is not able to look after Iona alone, with Courtney becoming increasingly anxious and breaking down to Jesse due to her grandmother constantly picking at her.
 Granny suggests to Courtney that her feeling "lower than ever" may be because of post-natal depression, which prompts Courtney to do research and seek medical advice, though Granny is able to make Courtney feel worse again.
 Believing that she is an unfit parent, she asks her grandmother to become Iona's legal guardian.
-Jesse later finds evidence that Courtney's grandmother has been setting Courtney up but it is too late as Courtney has signed the legal paperwork.
+Jesse later finds evidence that Courtney's grandmother has been setting Courtney up but this comes too late as Courtney has signed the legal paperwork.
 However, Glenn later takes Iona back and an "empowered" Courtney later finds the courage to deliver a "verbal smackdown" to Granny and tells her leave her life and threatens legal action.
 Following the airing of the episode, the Hollyoaks Twitter account wrote "so long", suggesting that it was the end of Granny's stint.